cristiantb/cristiantb/README.md

 - 👀 I’m interested in medical statistics
 - 🌱 I’m currently learning biostatistics and R
 - 💞️ I’m looking to collaborate on biostatistics
-- 📫 How to reach me ctebe at idibell.cat
+- 📫 How to reach me ctebe at igtp.cat

 <!---
 cristiantb/cristiantb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.